acesknust/techware/README.md

 # techwords
-This repository hosts the `#TechWordOfTheWeek` words that the @AcesKnust Twitter account uses
+This repository generates the `#TechWordOfTheWeek` words that the @AcesKnust Twitter account uses
 **GuideLines**:
 To contribute to the project, kindly create an issue with the name of the file as the word and a very good description.